 DRG Mapping and Exclusion of Ophthalmology Injections (S40007)

 This rule is for injections of a therapeutic agent (eg, Avastin) into the posterior chamber of eye.
-These event records will be assigned to a NZDRG with its own cost weight reflecting the outpatient price.
+These event records will be assigned to a NZ specific DRG with its own cost weight reflecting the outpatient price.

 Sameday Ophthalmology Injection event records are excluded from casemix purchasing.